-The EC-Simulator software is ready-to-run on various operating systems, e. g.
-Linux and Windows, and makes use of the acontis Real-time Ethernet drivers, the so called link layers.
+The EC-Simulator software is available and ready-to-run on various operating systems (Linux, Windows, QNX, VxWorks, etc.) and makes use of the acontis Real-time Ethernet drivers, the so called acontis Link Layers

 Software-in-the-Loop (SiL) Simulation

-The EtherCAT network is simulated by a software running on the System Under Test (SUT) and there is no need for a separate hardware.
+In this scenarios the EtherCAT network is simulated by a software running on the System Under Test (SUT) and there is no need for a separate hardware.

-Instead of communicating with the Ethernet Controller, the EC-Master EtherCAT master is directly exchanging EtherCAT frames with the simulation software.
+Instead of communicating with the Ethernet Controller, the acontis EtherCAT Master software EC-Master is directly exchanging EtherCAT frames with the simulation software.

 Process Data Provider

-Various options are available for handling the process data in the application.
-The appropriate option can be selected individually for each slave.
+Numerous options are available for handling the process data in the application.
+The desired option can be selected individually for each slave.

 - Default implementation (Slave 1):